 I can tell the hon.
 Gentleman that there is no change in the effect of the existing EU trade deals when it comes to human rights and the role there of the UK agreements.
 I would urge him to look at those agreements and study the reports that have been produced comparing the agreements with the original.

 I thank my hon.
 Friend for that question.
-In fact, I am meeting the overseas territories on this very subject next week.
-You in particular, Mr Speaker, will be impressed by the Secretary of State meeting Fabian Picardo, the Chief Minister of Gibraltar, only last month on this.
+In fact, I am meeting representatives of the overseas territories to discuss this very subject next week.
+You in particular, Mr Speaker, will be impressed by the Secretary of State meeting Fabian Picardo, the Chief Minister of Gibraltar, only last month to discuss on this.
 Getting our overseas territories participating in the UK independent trade agenda is very important.
-We recognise fully the constitutional responsibilities we have for the OTs and we work closely with them to ensure that their interests are represented.
+We recognise fully the constitutional responsibilities we have for the OTs, and we work closely with them to ensure that their interests are represented.

 We are working very hard to secure a good deal with the European Union and negotiations are ongoing.
 However, it is important that our farmers have as many markets as possible.
 That is why we have worked hard to get the lamb market open in Japan in 2019, we are working hard to get lamb into the US, which is the second-largest importer of lamb in the world, and we are working hard to get more lamb into the middle east too.

 My hon.
 Friend is correct.
 That is why we want to join trade areas such as the trans-Pacific partnership with very strong provisions reducing the level of bureaucracy required, and liberal rules of origin that help our manufacturers.
 That is also what we are looking to negotiate with the United States.
 It is important that we get the advanced digital and data chapters that the EU was not prepared to sign up to but which provide so much value for advanced manufacturers in being able to sell their products around the world.